Gustav Nyquist: Minnesota Wild

 Approaching the trade deadline with the Blue Jackets in last place in the league, and while still recovering from injury, Nyquist was traded by Columbus to the Minnesota Wild in exchange for a 2023 fifth-round pick on 28 February 2023.
 Nyquist returned to health nearing the conclusion of the regular season, and was productive in his return with five points in just three games.
 He recorded five assists through six playoff appearances in a first-round loss to the Dallas Stars.

 Nashville Predators

 As a free agent from the Wild, Nyquist opted to remain in the Central Division by agreeing to a two-year, $6.37 million contract with the Nashville Predators on 1 July 2023.
 In the 2023-24 campaign, Nyquist posted his highest single-season points total with 23 goals and 52 assists for 75 points in 81 regular season games.

 Return to Minnesota

 On 1 March 2025, the Predators traded Nyquist back to the Wild, in exchange for a second-round draft pick in 2026.

 Winnipeg Jets

 On 2 July 2025, Nyquist, as an unrestricted free agent for the third time in his career, signed a one-year, $3.25 million contract with the Winnipeg Jets for the season.
+Later, on March 5th, 2026, Nyquist scored his first goal as a Winnipeg Jet in a 4-1 Jets victory over the Tampa Bay Lightning.